luohwu/smb_dev/doc/installation.md

 ```

 You should see that every package is built.
-After you buil the packages, you can add the source file into .bashrc so that you do not have to source it everytime you log in a new terminal.
+After you built the packages, you can add the source file into .bashrc so that you do not have to source it everytime you log in a new terminal.

 ```bash
 # Do not forget to change <...> parts